ssableslb/gke-jupyter-classroom/README.md

 ## Requirements
 - Launch with Google Cloud Shell in Cloud Platform project.
-- Preconfigure a Compute Engine VM running as an NFS Server as outlined in the tutorial: https://cloud.google.com/solutions/using-tensorflow-jupyterhub-classrooms
+- Based on the following tutorial - it does not rely on a single node file server as the nfs server is created directly in the container: https://cloud.google.com/solutions/using-tensorflow-jupyterhub-classrooms